-- I, Jose P. Leviste, Jr., Filipino, of legal age, at 108 Aguirre Street, Legaspi Village, Makati City, after having been duly sworn to in accordance with law do hereby declare that: - 1.
-I am a nominee for independent director of Atlas Consolidated Mining and Development Corporation (AT) and have been its independent director since May 2019: - 2.
+I, Jose P. Leviste, Jr., Filipino, of legal age, at to in accordance with law do hereby declare that:

+- I am a nominee for independent director of Atlas Consolidated Mining and Development Corporation (AT) and have been its independent director since May 2019; - 2.
 I am affiliated with the following companies or organizations (including Government-Owned and Controlled Corporations):